MarkJohnstoneGitHub/VBA-IDictionary/README.md

 For the scenerio for string keys and the compare mode is vbTextCompare at approximately 100,000 items it starts to outperform.

 Overall the performance of the DictionaryKeyValuePair has significant improvements over other VBA dictionary implementations at approximately twice the performance for small datasets, and numerous times for large ones.
-It appears to have a gradual linear degraduation in performance in comparision to others that appear to expotientially degrade in performance.
+It appears to have a gradual linear degraduation in performance the larger the dataset.

 I haven't recently got around to pushing it limitations, thou should be reasonably capable of handling datasets of two million items within a reasonable timeframe.
-The Scripting.Dictionary noticeable degrades in performance for datasets over 500,000+ items.
+The Scripting.Dictionary noticeably degrades in performance for datasets over 500,000+ items.

 For datasets continaing key and/or items that are objects whatever the data structure used, VBA's appears slow at dereferening of objects and destroying them as it is single threaded.
 For this requirement it's best to keep datasets under 300,000 items as it takes considerable time to clean up.
-The only other work around is have large datasets containing objects to have global references and push the cleaning up process to when the application closes.
+The only other work around is when have large datasets containing objects to give them global scope or keep alive and push the cleaning up process to when the application closes.

 As always it's a matter of selecting the appropriate data structure for your requirements and not one suits all purposes.